Robust Phase Retrieval Algorithm for Time-Frequency Structured Measurements: Notation and setup

 Let us consider the graph $G = (V,E)$, later called the \emph{graph of measurements}, with the set of vertices indexed by $V$ and the set of edges $E$.
 From the phase propagation procedure, it is apparent that if $\langle x,\varphi_j \rangle = 0$ for some $j\in V$, then the corresponding relative phases $\omega_{ji}$ are not defined for all $i\in V$ and the phase cannot be propagated through vertex $j$.
 This has the effect of deleting vertex $j$ from $G$, see Figure \ref{propagation} (right).
 If $G$ remains connected after deleting all ``zero'' vertices, then, for every vertex $i$, there exists a path from $i_0$ to $i$, and $c_i$ can be computed.
 This solves problem (\ref{withphases}).

-Thus, the initial phase retrieval problem (\ref{nophases}) is reduced to the problem of finding relative phases between pairs of frame coefficients from a set $E$, such that the corresponding graph of measurements $G = (V,E)$ satisfies strong connectivity properties (as expander graphs do, see Section \ref{ExpanGr}).
-To obtain the relative phase between frame coefficients, the following form of polarization identity will be used.
+Thus, the initial phase retrieval problem (\ref{nophases}) is reduced to the problem of finding relative phases between pairs of frame coefficients from a set $E$, so that the corresponding graph of measurements $G = (V,E)$ satisfies strong connectivity properties.
+To obtain the relative phase between frame coefficients, the following polarization identity is useful.

 \begin{lemma} \emph{\textbf{\cite{mixon1}}} Let $\omega = e^{2\pi i /3}$.
 If $\langle x,\varphi_i\rangle \ne 0$ and $\langle x,\varphi_j\rangle \ne 0$, then

 \end{lemma}